rodrigolustosa/R-GOES-imagery-viewer/README.md

   - [ ] INPE Cloud Classification
   - [ ] GLM data

+#### Eficiency:
+- [ ] Sample points in plots according to limits without degrading image quality, but making plots faster

 #### Others:
 - [X] progress bar for download
 - [ ] add educational texts

+## Credits
+This project is based on the R scripts made to plot and analyse GOES-16 data used in the Satellite Meteorology course in 2019 at the Institute of Astronomy, Geophysics and Atmospheric Sciences of the University of São Paulo (IAG/USP) taught by teacher Rachel Albrecht and monitored by Raidiel Puig.

 ## License
 All code written in this repository is distributed under the MIT License.
 For more information read the License file.